CPBS 5/1 webinar - Advocating for bicycle safety: Strategies for success at local, state and national levels

 The Center for Pedestrian and Bicyclist Safety (CPBS) is a Tier-1 University Transportation Center (UTC) supported by the United States Department of Transportation (USDOT) and led by the University of New Mexico (UNM).
 CPBS’s goal is to eliminate pedestrian and bicyclist fatalities and serious injuries through research, education, technology transfer, and workforce development.

-The UC Berkeley team, led by SafeTREC Acting Co-Director and Safety Research Lead Julia Griswold, is one of five partnering institutions, along with the University of New Mexico, San Diego State University, University of Tennessee, Knoxville, and University of Wisconsin-Milwaukee.
+The UC Berkeley team, led by SafeTREC Co-Director and Safety Research Lead Julia Griswold, is one of five partnering institutions, along with the University of New Mexico, San Diego State University, University of Tennessee, Knoxville, and University of Wisconsin-Milwaukee.

 Learn more about SafeTREC's involvement in the CPBS.